 The axillary lymph nodes are generally the first place where breast cancer spreads.
-These lymph nodes, which are located in the armpit, are always checked to determine whether the cancer has spread outside the breast.
-The lymph node biopsy procedure is performed by our top breast cancer surgeons at our medical center in Beverly Hills.
+These lymph nodes in the armpit are always checked to determine whether the cancer has spread outside the breast.

-Instead of removing all the axillary lymph nodes at surgery as was done in the past, we now minimize the surgery by checking the first draining lymph node of the cancer or “sentinel” lymph node.
+Instead of removing all the axillary lymph nodes, as was done in the past, we now minimize the surgery’s invasiveness by checking the cancer’s first draining lymph node, or the “sentinel” lymph node.

-A blue dye is given by the breast surgeon at the start of surgery to enable identification of the sentinel lymph node.
-A radioactive solution may also be injected by radiology prior to surgery to further assist the identification process.
-The solution is taken up by the lymphatic system and delivered to a single or a few axillary lymph nodes.
+A blue dye is administered by the breast surgeon at the start of surgery to enable identification of the sentinel lymph node.
+A radioactive solution may also be injected before surgery to assist the identification process further.
+The solution is gathered by the lymphatic system and delivered to a single or a few axillary lymph nodes.

 Breast preserving surgery, called lumpectomy, is done when possible unless the patient decides to have a complete mastectomy.
-In all breast preserving surgery, radiation is recommended.
+In all breast-preserving surgery, radiation is recommended.
 If the sentinel lymph node biopsy is positive for cancer, chemotherapy will be included in the treatment.
-Call our Beverly Hills breast center today to find out more about this procedure.